Sensormatic Solutions by Johnson Controls Expands Its Connected Solution Suite With Food Safety Compliance Platform

 - The Sensormatic IQ intelligent operating platform improves retail outcomes with greater scalability, agility, and more actionable insights

-- The solution may assist retailers with an increase in food compliance and safety standards through digitalization
+- The solution may assist retailers with an increase in food compliance and safety standards through digitalisation

 The digital solution helps retailers combat food waste, and assists with compliance by monitoring product storing temperatures, both hot and cold.
 The digital food safety platform provides remote monitoring, empowering retailers to better serve their shoppers with quality products at the right temperature.
 Through prompt alerts, retailers can intervene early to reduce or control product losses.

-No matter where a retailer is on their own digital transformation journey, Sensormatic IQ help retailers effectively digitize their operations and enhance customer experiences.
+No matter where a retailer is on their own digital transformation journey, Sensormatic IQ help retailers effectively digitise their operations and enhance customer experiences.

-To learn how retailers can take remote monitoring to the next level with Sensormatic Solutions and PENN Connected, visit PENN Connected: Food Safety Compliance.
+To learn how retailers can take remote monitoring to the next level with Sensormatic Solutions and PENN Connected, visit www.sensormatic.com/landing/penn-connected.

 About Johnson Controls